見出し画像

 Long Summary

 Since the introduction of Focusing (Gendlin, 1981), a method of psychological assistance proposed by Eugene Gendlin (1926-2017), there have been various discussions among researchers in Japan, such as “Is Focusing applicable to serious cases such as the treatment of psychotic patients?”
-However, the various research streams and theoretical backgrounds that preceded the formation of Focusing have only been presented in fragments.
+However, the different research streams and theoretical backgrounds that preceded the formation of Focusing have only been presented in fragments.
 As a result, there is confusion in the use of terminology in the practice and teaching of Focusing, and mutual understanding among researchers has been hindered.

 To address these issues, this dissertation aims to theoretically clarify the scope of contemporary Focusing practice by re-examining the relationship between Focusing and the preceding client-centered therapy by Carl Rogers (1902-1987).
-To this end, texts focusing on his early major work, “Experiencing and the Creation of Meaning” (Gendlin, 1962/1997), as well as his recently published pre-publication work, are examined chronologically in the light of previous research from the Rogerian school.
+To this end, texts focusing on his early major work, “Experiencing and the Creation of Meaning” (Gendlin, 1962/1997), as well as his recently disclosed pre-publication work, are examined chronologically in the light of previous research from the Rogerian school.
 Based on the results of this examination, this dissertation will also apply the revised definitions of terms and theories to its examination of contemporary Focusing verbatim records.

-This dissertation consists of “Part I (Chapter 1),” which presents the problem and purpose, “Part II (Chapters 2, 3, and 4),” which examines Gendlin’s position within the Rogerian school, “Part III (Chapters 5 and 6),” which is primarily a re-examination of Rogers’ terminology from the perspective of Gendlin’s early theory of experience, “Part IV (Chapters 7 and 8),” which is also primarily a review of the Focusing practice from the perspective of his early theory of experiencing, and “Part V (Chapter 9),” which is a comprehensive discussion of these arguments.
+This dissertation consists of “Part I (Chapter 1),” which presents the problem and purpose, “Part II (Chapters 2, 3, and 4),” which examines Gendlin’s position within the Rogerian school, “Part III (Chapters 5 and 6),” which is primarily a re-examination of Rogers’ terminology from the perspective of Gendlin’s early theory of experiencing, “Part IV (Chapters 7 and 8),” which is also primarily a review of the Focusing practice from the perspective of his early theory of experiencing, and “Part V (Chapter 9),” which is a comprehensive discussion of these arguments.

 Part I (Chapter 1) pointed out problems with the conventional explanations that introduced Focusing in Japan.
 Specifically, it pointed out that the Rogerian School’s schizophrenia treatment project was frequently introduced as having promoted the formation of Focusing and that this introduction had an excessive influence on later Focusing research.
-In examining this issue, it first divided the period of Gendlin’s career, focusing on the period before and after his participation in the Project.
+Examining this issue first divided the period of Gendlin’s career, focusing on the period before and after his participation in the Project.
 Based on the results of this classification, it identified three problems that have resulted from the lack of attention to Gendlin’s work before he participated in the Project in conventional Focusing research.
 (1) It is not clear what kind of research in the pre-Project Rogerian school preceded Focusing, (2) Gendlin’s arguments for finding problems in Rogers’ personality theory have not been sufficiently presented, and (3) the correspondence of terminology between Gendlin’s early theoretical work and his more recent practical work has not been clarified.
 The structure of this dissertation was then discussed, with problem (1) being examined in the following Part II, problem (2) in Part III, and problem (3) in Part IV.

 Part II (Chapters 2, 3, and 4) examined Gendlin’s problem consciousness in participating in Rogers’ psychotherapy research and how he inherited various researches of his predecessors in the Rogerian school.
 It established the early Gendlin’s position by clarifying the continuous aspects between the Rogerian School and Gendlin.